Updated: Sep 2

 One of the biggest challenges in dynamic movements such as boleos is balance.
 Without it, every thing else falls apart. (read more about how to improve your overall balance in tango in my previous blog post).
 Often we lose our balance in boleos because the base leg is not rooted, the hips collapse to one side as the torso collapses to the other, and/or the pelvis dips forward and takes our torso back.

 Another common challenge is timing, which is tricky because we need to allow enough time for torsion to take it's path through the body but get that free leg to whip fast enough so we can finish with a step in the new direction we are taking.
 This means our twist needs to be efficient and our pivot strong.
-(For more about improving torsion check out my free twisting yoga class for tango dancers).

 What you probably did not think about is that boleos also require some hamstring and glute strength, as well as flexibility through the hip flexor.
 Flexibility in our shoulder area is also useful as often this can get in the way of making space for the hips to come all the way around.
 Often we might be trying or even forcing boleos without realizing that our limitation has nothing to do with what we learned in tango class!